digitalnames/reseller/README.md

 ### Low Credit Warning

-Your Digital Names reseller website cannot sell digital names without the propper number of credits.
+Your Digital Names reseller website cannot sell digital names without the proper number of credits.
 By setting a Low Credit Warning, you can receive an email alert when the number of credits have reached the threshold you have set.

 1. Sign into the administrator backend for your Digital Names reseller website.